Sparky4567/peekaboo/README.md

 ## truncate.py

-Clears the url table
+Clears the url table completely

 ## get.py

-Checks sqlite database if url already exists, if not, Peekaboo scrapes the webpage by url, but spits {"status":false} JSON message.
-It gives back the right data from the second time only.
+Checks sqlite database.
+If url does not exist, Peekaboo scrapes the webpage by url, but spits {"status":false} JSON message on the first try.
+It gives back the right data on the second time only.

 When it gets the right information, it gives back JSON object also.
 It looks like:

 {"status":"some html to give back"}

+## update.py

+Lets to update the current stored value.

+Key value -> url
+Data stored -> scraped html

 # Ubuntu issues